klen/muffin/_sources/api.rst.txt

         async def example(request):
             return ResponseHTML('<h1>Hello, world!</h1>')

-    .. note:: If your view function returns a string/byte-string as a result it will be converted into HTML Response
+    .. note:: If your view function returns a string/byte-string the result will be converted into a HTML Response

 ResponseJSON (:class:`Response`)